openai/neural-mmo/docs/source/rst/userguide.rst

    Scripted baseline

 Each row of the dashboard contains multiple visualization styles for one row of the summary table.
 In this particular instance, the Skill Level bar chart is most illuminating -- notice how the scripted model uses only Ranged combat whereas the pretrained model uses a mix of Ranged and Mage.
-I set the scripted model to only use range combat because I thought it was probably slightly stronger overall, but apparently Range and Mage are fairly balanced.
+I set the scripted model to only use range combat because I thought it was probably stronger overall, but apparently Range and Mage are somewhat balanced.
 The pretrained model avoids Melee even though it does the most damage, probably because the current movement system makes it difficult to close distance to an opponent -- perhaps I should consider changing the movement system in a future update.

 So, why do we need 15 plots when only one turned out to be important?
 First of all, we didn't know which plot would highlight an interesting difference ahead of time.
 Second, there are some smaller observations we can make, such as the pretrained model obtaining significantly more equipment pickups while the scripted model obtained fewer and better pickups (Equipment scatter plots).
 Or that the pretrained model has a slightly heavier Lifetime right tail, as seen in the Lifetime Gantt plot.
 Many of our most experiments (and worst bug fixes) were motivated by an unusual disparity in the dashboard.